-- VET National Code: FNS50222

-- CRICOS Course Code: 112524G
+VET National Code: FNS50222CRICOS Course Code: 112524G

-- Duration: 52 Weeks (incl. holidays and breaks)
+Duration: 52 Weeks (incl. holidays and breaks)

-- Tuition Fees: \$14,500

-- Material Fee: \$500

-- Enrolment Fee: \$300 (Non-refundable)
+Enrolment Fee: \$300 (Non-refundable)

-- Location: Level 2, 540 Elizabeth Street, Melbourne 3000/ Level 2, 158 Swanston Street, VIC 3000
+Location: Level 2, 540 Elizabeth Street,

-- Delivery Mode: Face to Face
+Melbourne 3000, VIC/ Level 2, 158 Swanston

+Street, Melbourne 3000, VIC

 This qualification reflects accounting job roles in financial services and other industries, including tax agents, accounts payable and accounts receivable officers, payroll service providers, and employees performing a range of accounting tasks for organisations in a range of industries.
 Individuals in these roles apply solutions to a range of often complex problems, and analyse and evaluate information from a variety of sources.
 They apply initiative to plan, coordinate and evaluate their own work and provide guidance to others within defined guidelines.